-Exploration of the nature of creativity and its value in the development of young children.
-Various open-ended and child-centered activities will be devel oped and presented which enhance creativity in the area of art, music, and movement.
+Exploration of the nature of creativity and its value in the growth of young children.
+Various open-ended and child-centered projects will be developed and presented for the enhancement of creativity and the creative whole learning experience using art, music, and movement.
 Student participation in individual and group projects will demonstrate how to guide young children in creative learning and expression.
+The creative process will be explored as a source of choosing content, planning lessons, organizing materials, and designing assignments to enable children to develop essential skills and attitudes for creativity.
+Each semester.

-ECH 235: CLASSROOM OBSERVATION AND PARTICIPATION 3 s.f.
+ECH 235: CLASSROOM OBSERVATION AND PARTICIPATION

 Observation of young children and participation (two hours weekly) in at least two early childhood programs during the semester.
-Focus on early childhood education as a career, hist ory and philosophy of early education, history and variety of early childhood programs, the learning-teaching process in early education, and the application of theories and concepts of child development.
+Focus on early childhood education as a career, multiple historical/philosophical and social foundations of early education, variety of early childhood programs, the learning-teaching process in early education, and the application of theories and concepts of child development.
+Child-centered, play-oriented curriculum will be emphasized as well as developmentally and culturally appropriate practices through field-based/case study approaches.
+Each semester.